edison369/rf_tlm/README.md

-# rf_tlm
+# Core Flight System : Framework : App : RF Telemetry Output

-A Telemetry Output App over RF
+A cFS telemetry app for RTEMS Beaglebone Black that sends data packets over a I2C to a RF system, this is not portable.